raimund-buehler/face-detection-pipeline/README.md

 ## Data

-**No participant data is in this repository and none will be.** The measures are health-related — clinical group, medication and questionnaire data — and individual-level records stay in a private repository under the study's ethics approval.
+**No participant data is in this repository and none will be.**

-What that means in practice: `02_outputs/` holds aggregate results only, and the scripts expect a `00_data/` directory that is not distributed.
-Fitted model objects are excluded too, since a fitted model carries its model frame — and with it the underlying rows — inside the saved object.
+ `02_outputs/` holds aggregate results only, and the scripts expect a `00_data/` directory that is not distributed.

 The code is therefore readable and reviewable end to end, but not runnable without the data.